I’ve got a few tips today for your buns….

 It’s also the muscles and connective tissue that attach to your pelvis that affect the shape of your butt.
 Like the erector spinae column (the skinny muscles that run up and down next to your spine), your lower back muscles, and your hamstrings.

-So in addition to doing all the obvious booty builders like bridge lifts and squats, you also want to add in things like deadlifts, superman extensions, and hamstring curls.
+So in addition to doing all the obvious booty builders like bridge lifts and squats, you also want to add in workout moves that activate the back and hamstrings, like deadlifts, superwoman lifts, and hamstring curls.

 The body always seeks balance.